steevebrush/iridium-woocommerce/readme.txt

 * Fully automatic operation.
 * Can be used with view only wallet so only the view private key is on the server and none of the spend private keys are required to be kept anywhere on your online store server.
-* Accept payments in Iridiums directly into your Iridium wallet.
+* Accept payments with Iridium directly into your Iridium wallet.
 * Iridium wallet payment option completely removes dependency on any third party service and middlemen.
-* Accept payment in Iridiums for physical and digital downloadable products.
+* Accept payment with Iridium for physical and digital downloadable products.
 * Add Iridium option to your existing online store with alternative main currency.
 * Flexible exchange rate calculations fully managed via administrative settings.
 * Zero fees and no commissions for Iridium processing from any third party.